-With the cost of education on a constant rise, students often lookout for ways and means to fund their studies, research, or career school.
+With the cost of education constantly rising, students often look for ways and means to fund their studies, research, or career school.
 Grants are one of the many options available to seek financial assistance and alleviate the cost of schooling.

-Unlike Scholarships that are typically merit-oriented, Grants target specific areas of education and research, or specific target groups.
-They are not necessarily based on a student’s academic prowess or accomplishments, but on other factors that are generally not covered by a regular scholarship.
+Unlike Scholarships that are typically merit-oriented, grants target specific areas of education and research or specific target groups.
+They are not necessarily based on a student’s academic prowess or accomplishments but on other factors generally not covered by a regular scholarship.

-This article illustrates the various kinds of Grants for Graduate School available for a student to consider, the steps to take when applying for a Grant, certain basic guidelines and tips, and a whole lot more.
+This article illustrates the various kinds of grants for graduate school available for a student to consider, the steps to take when applying for a grant, certain basic guidelines and tips, and much more.

-Grants are considered as ‘free money’ since they do not have to be paid back or returned.
+Grants are considered ‘free money’ since they do not have to be paid or returned.
 Most Grants are awarded in the form of ‘cash’ and, as a result, can be used for an array of educational needs and related expenses of a student.
-This can reduce the cost of education considerably and also present the flexibility to concentrate on or take up other areas of interest and pursuit.
+This can considerably reduce the cost of education and present the flexibility to concentrate on or take up other areas of interest and pursuit.

-Broadly speaking, Grants are either based on complex formulae or plain and simple factors such as ethnicity, community, socio-economic status, gender, academic performance, or a particular subject/field like teaching, music, nursing, or sports.
-For example, there are specific Grants awarded only to disabled students, some that address female students, some addressing only African American students, and so on.
+Broadly speaking, grants are either based on complex formulae or plain and simple factors such as ethnicity, community, socio-economic status, gender, academic performance, or a particular subject/field like teaching, music, nursing, or sports.
+For example, there are specific grants awarded only to disabled students, some that address female students, some that address only African American students, and so on.

-There are hundreds of Grants for Graduate School available, some for a specific school year and others that are for the taking perpetually.
-Since Grants are, in broad terms, not quite academic-achievement oriented, they tend to be unlimited by scope and reach.
-For every student who has a specific need or comes from a particular background or belongs to a particular race, region, or even religion, there is perhaps a Grant available for all of these and more!
-Since it is quite impossible to list out all the Grants that are out there, we have categorized them for easy understanding and exploration:
+Hundreds of grants for graduate school are available, some for a specific school year and others for the taking perpetually.
+Since grants are, in broad terms, not quite academic-achievement-oriented, they tend to be unlimited by scope and reach.
+For every student who has a specific need, comes from a particular background, or belongs to a particular race, region, or even religion, a grant may be available for all of these and more!
+Since it is quite impossible to list all the grants out there, we have categorized them for easy understanding and exploration:

-Many students worry about how to apply for Grants for Graduate School.
-The process is neither cumbersome nor complex; it just requires patience, focus, and a keen sense of purpose.
-With these, one could quite easily apply for a Grant for Graduate School.
+Many students worry about how to apply for grants for graduate school.
+The process is neither cumbersome nor complex; it requires patience, focus, and a keen sense of purpose.
+With these, one could easily apply for a grant for graduate school.

-Note: Many Grants are awarded on a first-come, first-serve basis.
-Submitting an application early significantly improves the chances of being accepted for funding.
+Note: Many grants are awarded on a first-come, first-serve basis.
+Applying early significantly improves the chances of being accepted for funding.

-Truth be told, every Grant application is unique, but having said that, certain points or sections are commonly required to be part of an application.
-These sections are, but not limited to:
+Every grant application is unique, but having said that, specific points or sections are commonly required to be part of an application.
+These sections are, but not limited to

-Grants for Graduate School vary depending on several factors, including the state of residency of a student and current academic pursuits.
-Given this fact, it is nearly impossible to list out all the Grants that are available across the length and breadth of the country.
+Grants for graduate school vary depending on several factors, including the state of residency of a student and current academic pursuits.
+Given this fact, listing all the grants available across the country’s length and breadth is nearly impossible.
 However, here are a few that are popular among students falling under certain categories:

 Name | Innovations in Graduate Education (IGE) Program |